JanHerca/urantiapedia/output/wikijs/en/article/The_Arena/2019_National_Study_Day.md

 <br style="clear:both;"/>

 > _The Infinite Spirit, the Conjoint Creator, is a universal and divine minister.
 The Spirit unceasingly ministers the_ _Son’s mercy and the Father’s love, even in harmony with the stable, unvarying, and righteous justice of the Paradise Trinity.
-His influence and personalities are ever near you; they really know and truly understand you._ [[UB 9:0.3](/en/The_Urantia_Book/9#p0_3)]
+His influence and personalities are ever near you; they really know and truly understand you._ <a id="a46_342"></a>[[UB 9:0.3](/en/The_Urantia_Book/9#p0_3)]

 We have once again invited the international readership to join us so that we may be united in Spirit with students of _The Urantia Book_ across the entire globe.